datacarpentry/organization-genomics/episodes/03-ncbi-sra.md

 > {: .solution}
 {: .challenge}

-After answering the questions, you should avoid saving any changes you might have made to this file.
+After answering the questions, you should avoid saving any changes you might have made to the metadata file.
 We do not want to make any changes.
-If you were to save this file, make sure you save it as a plain `.txt` file.
+If you were to save this file, make sure you save it as a text-based `.csv` file format.

 ## Downloading a few sequencing files: EMBL-EBI